coprolit/rpg-rules/injury-death-healing.md

 The **First Aid** skill enable treament of minor injuries if utilizing the necessary equipment:

 - **Skin sealer** can be used to stop the bleeding of minor wounds or slow the bleeding of more serious wounds
-- **Splints** and **casts** can be used to stabilize sprains and fractures (stop associated deterioration).
+- **Splints** and **casts** can be used to stabilize sprains and fractures (and stop associated deterioration).
 For a leg, the patient cannot move faster than a walk, and for arms the limb is unusable while in the splint, but the limb is kept stable.

 **First Aid** is generally ineffective when dealing with `medium` or `severe` nerve or organ damage.